How to build a shed you’ll love - A DIY guide

-It’s always good to be prepared before you begin to save time (and frustration) when your project is underway.
+It’s always good to be prepared before you begin to save time (and frustration) when your shed construction is underway.
 No matter how big your shed will be, you’ll need a range of carpentry hand tools and power tools, including:

 A flat pry bar

 A job site table saw (helpful, not necessary)

 Extra battery for power tools

 Most materials lists will vary greatly depending on the type and size of shed you are building.
 To give you a rough guide, however, here is a standard list of materials required to make a typical shed:

 Corner/fence posts 90x90mm x 2.4m (Quantity 4)

 Waterproof sheeting (Quantity 1)